 The Madison County Historical Society is pleased to celebrate over 200 years of hop heritage in Madison County.
 Madison County’s own resident, James Coolidge, introduced commercial hop growing to New York State in 1808 by bringing a rootstock from New England.
 His success enticed area farmers who took up planting acres of hops.
 The hop industry in New York State exploded in 1828 with eleven counties raising hops.
 Madison, Oneida, and Otsego Counties raised the most- nearly 80% in the nation by 1880.
 The Madison County Hop Fest celebrates the past, present and prosperous future of the hop industry.

 Check out our NEW Hop Fest website- www.madisonhopfest.org.
-We are offering a special discount now- August 15, 2014 where you can save $5 when you buy a combination Taste of Hops and Beer Sampling ticket package.
+We are offering a $5 discount if you purchase all three tickets-Paired Beer Dinner, Taste of Hops: a food and beer pairing and Beer Sampling.
 Buy your tickets today!

 Sept.
 13- on-site at the Madison County Historical Society-11am– 5:30 pm.
 Free admission- featured guest speakers- Don Cazentre (11:00 am), Food and Drink writer for syracuse.com, Syracuse Post Standard and new author will present a program and book signing on his new book, 2nd Edition of New York Breweries.
 Steve Miller(11:00 am) , New York’s first Hop Specialist from Cornell Cooperative Extension and crowned Madison County Hop King in 2013 will share his research on the commercial hop industry in Madison and Oneida Counties.
 Al Bullard (2:45 pm) collector of hop tools and consultant on hop exhibits and crowned Madison County Hop King in 2005 will examine specialized farm implements used in the hop trade and highlight structures in teh landscape that may have been buildings used in the 19th and 20th century hop industry.
 There will also be brewing demonstrations by American Home Brewers Association, exhibits on the history of hops, crowning of the 2014 Hop King (2:00 pm), Taste of Hops: a food and beer pairing(12:00-2:00 pm), and of course craft beer sampling(2:30-5:30 pm).
 Throughout the afternoon purchase your raffle tickets to win great beer related merchandise.
 Stop in the Hop Shop for some hop-related items, silver jewelry by Norm Dann and hop plants.
 Visit with NEHA, Foothill Hops, Clark Hollow Hops, Madison County AED, Madison County Hop Specialist-Steve Miller and Great Lake Brewing News.